shu-htk/tip-dev/doc/install.md

 ./configure
 make
 ```
-The executable is comipled and output to `./bin/tip`
+The executable is comipled and outputed to `./bin/tip`

 If your shell has command path to $HOME/bin,
-copy the executable file to `$HOME/bin`
+copy the executable file to `$HOME/bin` by
 ```
 make install
 ```